 Don't you hate bending your tent stakes?
 I mean, on the one hand it’s just one of those things that’s always going to happen but I still find it frustrating when it does.
 And it’s not helped by the fact that tent manufacturers never include the best tent stakes in the world.

 Early in my camping career I just always assumed that all tent stakes were a bit bad.
 It wasn’t until I had to buy my first replacement set that I realised quite how much choice there was out there.
 And that this was a really simple way to pimp my tent!

 Now, after looking at dozens of different options, I think I can simplify things for anyone looking to choose new stakes and for this article I’ve reviewed 9 different options for different budgets and uses including stakes for snow, sand and rocky ground.

 I'm not sure you'll find a better all-round tent stake.
-(If you are looking for something unbreakable, check out these heavy-duty stakes made from galvanized steel or these titanium tent stakes).
+They are fairly expensive, so definitely not for everyone.
 But all in all, these are the perfect option for replacing and upgrading the tent pegs that came with your original tent.
-A great stake kit and TNH are delivering fantastic value IMO!
+A great stake kit IMO!

 These sand stakes are 12" long and 1.4" wide.
 They're made from aluminum alloy and weigh 1.8oz each.
 They come in packs of 6. ($$)

 These long, wide stakes are specially designed to hold fast in very loose ground, making them perfect for pitcing your tent in snow or sand.
 They have a u-shaped design making them really strong and capable of holding firm in winds up to 40mph.

 The bright orange color is garish to say they least but their great visibility makes them really easy to spot in all colors of beach sand.
 And the 6 extra holes in the blade mean you can rig them a bunch of different ways.